 In order to study Hawking radiation, diferrent approaches have been used.
 As examples, we can mention the following: (i) Hartle-Hawking \cite{PhysRevD.13.2188} which used analytic continuation; (ii) Christensen-Fulling which is based on the trace anomaly or conformal anomaly \cite{PhysRevD.15.2088}; (iii) Robinson-Wilczek which takes into account the anomaly cancellation \cite{PhysRevLett.95.011303}; (iv) Tunneling method \cite{PhysRevLett.85.5042} which uses the semiclassical WKB method, among others.
 Using these different approaches, Kim and Shin \cite{JHighEnergyPhys.07.070} considered the analogue Hawking radiation from the rotating acoustic black hole using the viewpoint of anomaly cancellation method.
 Ram\'{o}n \textit{et al.} \cite{IntJModPhysA.25.1463} presented the analogue Hawking radiation derivation from the canonical acoustic black hole using the anomaly and tunneling mechanism approaches.
 Zhang \textit{et al.} \cite{PhysLettB.698.438} studied Hawking radiation from a rotating acoustic black hole using the analytical continuation method \cite{PhysLettB.694.149}.

-In this paper, we use just the radial part of the exact solution of the Klein-Gordon equation, from which we construct the solutions near the acoustic horizons which are appropriate to examine Hawking radiation.
+In this paper, we use just the radial part of the analytic solution of the Klein-Gordon equation, from which we construct the solutions near the acoustic horizons appropriate to examine Hawking radiation.

 This paper is organized as follows.
 In the section 2, we introduce the metric that corresponds to a rotating acoustic black hole, and some relevant elements to study the Hawking radiation.
-We also present the exact solution of the Klein-Gordon equation in this background, taking into account only the radial part.
-This solution was used to construct the ingoing and outgoing waves, near to the acoustic horizon.
-We extend the waves solutions from outside to inside of the rotating acoustic black hole, and we derive the dumb body radiation spectra.
-In the section 3, we do similar calculations in the background of the canonical acoustic black hole, and we derive the corresponding dumb body radiation spectrum.
+We also present the analytic solution of the Klein-Gordon equation in this background, taking into account only the radial part.
+This solution is used to construct the ingoing and outgoing waves, near the acoustic horizon.
+We extend the waves solutions from outside to inside of the rotating acoustic black hole, and we derive a black body radiation spectrum.
+In the section 3, we do similar calculations in the background of the canonical acoustic black hole, and we derive the corresponding black body radiation spectrum.
 Finally, in section 4, we present our conclusions.